SoftwareAG/c8y-docs/content/reference/notifications-bundle/consumer-protocol.md

 Notification messages do not contain any specific unique identifiers to aid in de-duplication.
 Therefore, any de-duplication of messages must be done by the consumer based upon the [notification description header](../notifications/#notification-description-header) and payload.
-Note: the acknowledgement header is _not_ guaranteed to be unique across consumer reconnections (and consumer reconnections may be involved when there is duplication).
+Note that the acknowledgement header is not guaranteed to be unique across consumer reconnections.
+Consumer reconnections can be involved when there are duplicates.

-Some events are easy to de-duplicate, such as inventory events where a unique source object is first CREATED and then DELETED.
+Some events are easy to de-duplicate, such as inventory events where a unique source object is first created and then deleted.
 It will often be possible to use the notification message headers to determine these cases.
-However, inventory UPDATES or logically sequenced events such as alarms and measurements will typically require application-specific understanding of the payload fields.
+However, inventory updates or logically sequenced events such as alarms and measurements will typically require application-specific understanding of the payload fields.
 Ideally the payload would include a field specifically for that purpose.
 If it is not possible to include such a field in the payload, then other existing fields will have to be used, maybe on a best effort basis.

 A specific field in the payload would typically be a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) or increasing sequence number.
-The latter may aid the efficiency of de-duplication by using ordering, though the sequence numbers will be unrelated across publishers (typically IoT devices) when the messages are originated from more than one publisher.
+The latter may aid the efficiency of de-duplication by using ordering, though the sequence numbers will be unrelated across publishers, typically IoT devices, when the messages are originated from more than one publisher.
-Any messages received from the same publisher with a lower sequence number than the last one processed from that publisher can be quickly discarded
-(assuming the sequence has not rolled over).
+Any messages received from the same publisher with a lower sequence number than the last one processed from that publisher can be quickly discarded, assuming the sequence has not rolled over.
 It is also easier for a human to understand that the ordering is correct and all messages are present.